 Jenny Nelson is director, content and knowledge resources, at ASAE.

-What are the trends you need to know about to lead your association into the future?
-ASAE Foundation research has the answer.
+What are the trends you need to know about to lead your association into 2023 and beyond?
+ASAE Research Foundation insights can help provide some answers.
 Here’s a look at the five recently introduced drivers of change that are particularly relevant to the work of associations.

 No surprise here: The world in which your association is operating is changing fast, which means you need to understand the external forces that could make or break its future success.
 ASAE’s ForesightWorks research identifies drivers of change important to associations, helping you envision and plan for the future—all while monitoring and acting in the present.
 Here’s a look at the five new drivers of change recently introduced.